 Newscaster: For any government employee who makes illegal purchases on a government-issued credit card, agencies have until the end of this month to firm up their internal controls and prove they’ll take a tougher stance on credit card abuse.
 So what should the holders of credit cards know?
-Jonathan Bell is a Federal employee attorney.
+Jon Bell is a Federal employee attorney.
 He’s got some answers.

 Mr. Bell, good morning.
 Thanks for joining us.

 Attorney Jon Bell: Good morning.
 How are you doing?

 Male Newscaster: Tell us why should more energy be put into training these employees on proper use as opposed to just simple punishment?

 Atty.
 Bell: Well, the stats that I reviewed is that government workers rack up about $20 billion in credit card charges and there really hasn’t been much accountability as far as fraud, illegal, improper use, or erroneous use.
 I figure it’s a good idea for the agencies to keep the eyes on Federal employees who potentially abuse government credit cards.

 Female Newscaster: I just want to back up for a minute.
 The Office of Management and Budget, they did say that now agencies should fire these employees who make the illegal, improper, or erroneous purchases with government cards.
 Couldn’t they do that in the first place?
 Couldn’t agencies—if they found somebody who had a habit, at least, of doing this type of purchase—fire them?